cwarden45/metagenomics_templates/MiSeq_16S/README.md

 a) RDPclassifier - already trained against RDP reference

 b) mothur - indices are automaticaly produced, but you need to provide mothur-formatted reference sequences.
-See the [MiSeq SOP](http://www.mothur.org/wiki/MiSeq_SOP) for more details.
+See the [MiSeq SOP](http://www.mothur.org/wiki/MiSeq_SOP) for more details, which provides links to download SILVA and RDP formatted databases.

 c) BWA/samtools - prepare reference sequences using functions to re-train RDP classifier, then prepare BWA index.
 See `filter_seqs.py` for example.
+FASTA sequences with taxonomy information in header are available from [RDPclassifier sourceforge page](https://sourceforge.net/projects/rdp-classifier/files/RDP_Classifier_TrainingData/).

 ### Order to Run Scripts ###